saramasarone/saramasarone.github.io/README.md

 ### Posters and talks
 - Poster presentation at [ISMB/ECCB] (https://www.iscb.org/cms_addon/conferences/ismbeccb2021/posters.php?track=MLCSB&session=D): "Developing a proteomic indicator of injury severity"
+- Talk at the Blizard Institute: "Data driven approaches to understand the hyperacute window of trauma patients"
 - Poster at William Harvey Research Institute Annual Review - "What similarities are there between trauma, sepsis and covid?"

 ### Projects

 - Created a [package called EnrichOmics](https://github.com/saramasarone/enrich_omics)to automate workflowes in bioinformatics.
-The package allows to use the EnrichR and OpenTargets APIs and to get quick results without having to copy paste lists of genes or proteins from and to their website.
-(2022)
+The package allows to use the EnrichR and OpenTargets APIs to get quick results without having to copy paste lists of genes or proteins from and to their website.
+Full docs can be found on PyPI.
+Docs can be found [here] (https://enrich-omics.readthedocs.io/en/latest/index.html)(2022)

 - Project on Explainable AI: [Communicating high-street bakery sales predictions using counterfactual explanations](https://zenodo.org/record/5562660#.YmLkSS8w2RY) (2021)